 Video content is powerful.

-YouTube alone has over a billion users.
-That’s almost one-third of all people on the Internet — and each day those users watch a billion hours of video, generating billions of views.
+YouTube alone has over 2 billion users — and each day those users watch a billion hours of video, generating billions of views.

 That’s a lot of ‘billions.’